cadalzolc/cadalzolc/README.md

 - 👯 I’m looking for collaborator to make an open-source project.
 - 🤔 You can hire me as private tutor.
 - 💬 You can ask me for a free basic tutorial or online coding.
-- 📫 Reach me thru: cadalzolc@gmail.com
+- 📫 Reach me thru: cadalzolc@niftyers.com
 - 📺 Follow me on Youtube: [Subscribe](https://www.youtube.com/channel/UCYvC7DmK6dFdFCXi7_B1Uew)
-- ⚡ Join our discord channel: [Discord](https://discord.gg/QnwUz7YQe8)
 - ☕️ You like my works: [Buy me a coffee](https://www.buymeacoffee.com/cadalzolc)
 - 🌎 Donate for a Cause: [Appreciated](https://www.paypal.com/donate?hosted_button_id=7PRL64NB79C72)